VeselovWork/TellMeWheen2/README.md

 Hello
 It is study project 1

-Displays nites on the calendar
+Displays notes on the calendar